The Difference is Engineering

 Our ERP system (IQMS) gives us the ability to provide a customer portal capability which reports in real-time.
 This gives our customers the ability to view the status of their project at any given time.
 Customers may place orders, view product availability, check on order status and shipping status, view production information plus run customer specific reports.

 Offering KANBAN shipping of stocked inventory and Just-In-Time Delivery from blanket orders to delivering your parts as you need them which is all tracked and managed through our ERP system.
-We have our own delivery trucks, so we offer a no charge for regular scheduled deliveries within a 100 mile radius.
+We have our own delivery trucks, so we offer a no charge for regular scheduled deliveries within a 100-mile radius.

-To be your committed manufacturing solution, our team can support every aspect of your custom injection molding and business needs.
+As an engineering driven manufacturer, Crescent Industries can support every aspect of your custom injection molding and business needs.
 Our Project Management Office (PMO) manages new mold builds, tool transfers, and new projects.
 They examine the entire scope of your project, timeline & cost management, material selection, design & development and overall integration with your engineering team.